 Students must graduate from an ACOTE-accredited program and successfully pass the NBCOT exam in order to apply for state licensure and to practice as an occupational therapist.

 For more information, visit the AOTA website or contact:

 The Master of Science program in Occupational Therapy at the University of South Dakota is no longer accepting new students; beginning fall 2016, students are only accepted at the doctoral level.

 Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an occupational therapist, registered (OTR).
-In addition, most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+After successful completion of this exam, the individual will be a registered occupational therapist.
+Most states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.